zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API info

-Add API info parameters to your service.
+REST services can provide multiple APIs.
+Add API info parameters for each API that your service wants to expose on the API ML.

-The following snippet presents the API information properties:
+The following snippet presents a single API information properties:

 ```
 apiInfo:
     - apiId: org.zowe.sampleservice
+    version; v1
     gatewayUrl: api/v1
     swaggerUrl: http://localhost:10021/sampleservice/api-doc
     documentationUrl: http://your.service.documentation.url
 ```

+TODO: Check why apiId and version are missing from localhost AP ML installation
+  - registered services
+  FINDING: apiId is never set in metadata

 where:
-TODO: Check why it is missing from localhost AP ML installation - registered services
-* **apiInfo.apiId** (XML Path: /instance/metadata/apiInfo/apiId)
+* **apiInfo.apiId** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.apiId)

     specifies the API identifier that is registered in the API ML installation.
         The API ID uniquely identifies the API in the API ML.
         Multiple services can provide the same API.
 The API ID can be used to locate the same APIs that are provided by different services.
         The creator of the API defines this ID.
         The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.
         We recommend that you use your organization as the prefix.

+TODO: Discuss this with PP and others.
+Note: Currently this parameter is not stored in the `metadata` by the API ML enablers.
+The MetadataParser is transferring it to an ApiInfo object, but it is never used though.
+My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.

+* **apiInfo.version** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.version)
+    TODO: Describe version meaning and function

-* **apiInfo.gatewayUrl** (XML Path: /instance/metadata/apiInfo/gatewayUrl)
+* **apiInfo.gatewayUrl** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.gatewayUrl)

     specifies the base path at the API Gateway where the API is available.
-Ensure that this value is the same path as the _gatewayUrl_ value in the _routes_ sections.
+    Ensure that this value is the same path as the _gatewayUrl_ value in the _routes_ sections for the routes, which belong to this API.

-* **apiInfo.swaggerUrl** (XML Path: /instance/metadata/apiInfo/swaggerUrl)
+* **apiInfo.swaggerUrl** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.swaggerUrl)

     (Optional) specifies the HTTP or HTTPS address where the Swagger JSON document is available.

-        TODO: Check if this is used
 * **apiInfo.documentationUrl**  (XML Path: /instance/metadata/apiInfo/documentationUrl)

     (Optional) specifies the link to the external documentation, if necessary.
     The link to the external documentation can be included along with the Swagger documentation.

 ### API routing information

-Add API routing information to your service.
+API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
+A single route can be used to direct REST calls to multiple resources or API endpoints.
+The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space which is used by an API client to a REST service instance deployment URL.
+Currently the routing information consists of two parameters per route.
+Both gatewayUrl and serviceUrl parameters together specify a rule how the API service endpoints are mapped to the API gateway endpoints.

 The following snippet is an example of the API routing information properties.
 **Example:**

 ```